EyalAr/compute-dashboard-frontend/README.md

 In this repo, a `Dockerfile` is provided which builds an nginx server which:

 1. Serves the frontend code.
-2. Takes care of proxying `/api/*` to port `http://api_backend` upstream inside the container.
+2. Takes care of proxying `/api/*` to `http://compute-dashboard-backend` upstream inside the container.

-There are many ways to make sure `http://api_backend` points to the correct place (Kubernetes networking, docker compose, etc.).
+There are many ways to make sure `http://compute-dashboard-backend` points to the correct place (with Kubernetes networking, docker compose, etc.).

-For this exercise we're using pure docker (see above).
-In order for the API backend to be available inside the frontend container we need to:
+For this exercise we're using pure `docker` networking (see above):

-1. Have the backend running on a port on the host (e.g. `localhost:8081`)
-2. Map the host port to an internal port of the frontend container (e.g. `9090`)
-3. Map the `api_backend` host name to the local container port on which the backend is available.
+1. We create a bridge network called `compute-dashboard`.
+2. We connect the backend container to that network.
+Docker service discovery makes sure it's available as the host `compute-dashboard-backend`.
+3. We connect the frontend container to that network.
+   `http://compute-dashboard-backend` is available inside the container.

-See the [backend project](https://github.com/EyalAr/compute-dashboard-backend) for instructions of how to run the backend on a host port.
+See the [backend project](https://github.com/EyalAr/compute-dashboard-backend) for instructions of how to run the backend.